-Join Mark Jacob for an in-depth discussion in this video Understanding port numbers, part of Exploring the Packet Delivery Process.
+Join Mark Jacob for an in-depth discussion in this video Understanding port numbers, part of Learning the Packet Delivery Process.

 - Today we're going to be talking about port numbers.
 You might call it the 50,000 foot view of port numbers.
 And if you're a network admin, you've probably had some acquaintance with them already.
 There are 65,535 port numbers and of that number, the first 1,024 are known as well-known ports.
 Which kind of always makes me smile because have you ever met anybody that actually knew all 1,024 of them?
 Well, they're well known.
 You're supposed to know them.

 No, not really.
 But there are a few that you probably want to commit to memory.
 So, let's make a kind of a list here of what I might consider to be the important ones.
 And we'll break it up by category.
 Let's look at for instance, TCP.
 Remember that from the TCP, UDP discussion?
 Where are we in the OSI model if we're talking about TCP?
 We're at layer four, right?
 Transport layer.
 So here TCP, port numbers are what we're talking about.
 Let's put some in here.

 Let's go with 20 and 21 and say those are associated with FTP.
 Continuing down since we're going in numerical order, kinda kinda.
 22, secure shell.
 23, telnet.
 While we're on the topic of telnet, perhaps you use telnet in your organization to manage some of your devices remotely so you don't have to have a 5,000 foot long console cable or however you manage your devices.